First, am I eligible?

 - Review your information and submit your application.

-It’s time to start paying back your loan.
 Since Sallie Mae personal loans come with such long terms, you might want to consider making additional repayments to save on interest.
 After all, you might not need three years to pay back $3,000.
+Sallie Mae allows you to make loan repayments directly from your bank account, by check or through your bank’s third-party bill pay service.

 Sallie Mae also recommends signing up for automatic repayments.
 That way, you don’t have to take time each month to make a payment online.
-Reach out to customer service if you have any questions by calling 844-559-1332.
+Reach out to customer service if you have any questions.

 Want to see how Sallie Mae stacks up to the competition?
 Compare more lenders with our guide to personal loans.